What are common credit report errors that I should look for on my credit report?

 - Incorrect date of last payment, date opened, or date of first delinquency

 - Same debt listed more than once, possibly with different names

 - Accounts with an incorrect credit limit

-If you find errors, you should contact the credit reporting company who sent you the report, and the creditor or company that provided the information (called the “furnisher” of the information).
-Your credit report includes directions about how to dispute inaccurate or incomplete information or you can use our sample dispute letters for furnishers and credit reporting companies .
+If you find errors, you should contact the credit reporting company that sent you the report, and the lender or company that provided the information (called the “furnisher” of the information).
+Your credit report includes directions about how to dispute inaccurate or incomplete information or you can use our sample dispute letters for furnishers and credit reporting companies.